 The Week Ahead

-On Wednesday, the Senate Education Committee and Senate Health and Human Services Committee will hold a joint public hearing on education during the COVID-19 pandemic.
+Finishing up the week, on Thursday the Senate Aging and Youth Committee and Senate Health and Human Services Committee will hold a joint public hearing on the implementation on the state's COVID-19 vaccination plan.

 A full list of committee meetings can be found here: